abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 This guide assumes you have an existing [AWS Account](https://aws.amazon.com/).
 Sign up for a free AWS account [here](https://portal.aws.amazon.com/billing/signup).
 {{% /tip %}}

-There are two ways of creating a **Compute Environment** for **AWS Batch** with Tower.
+There are two ways to create a **Compute Environment** for **AWS Batch** with Tower.

 1. **Tower Forge** for AWS Batch automatically creates AWS Batch resources in your AWS account.

 2. **Tower Launch** allows you to create a compute environment using existing AWS Batch resources.

-If you don't yet have an AWS Batch environment fully set-up, the [Tower Forge](#forge) guide is suggested.
+If you don't yet have an AWS Batch environment fully set-up, following the [Tower Forge](#forge) guide is suggested.
 If you have been provided with an AWS Batch queue from your account administrator, or if you have set up AWS Batch previously, follow the [Tower Launch](#manual) guide.

 ## Forge

 <!-- Add explanation for what is Forge and disclaimer -->
 {{% warning %}}
 Follow these instructions if you have not pre-configured an AWS Batch environment.
-This will create resources in your AWS account that you may be charged for by Amazon.
+Note that this will create resources in your AWS account that you may be charged for by Amazon.
 {{% /warning %}}

 Tower Forge automates the configuration of an [AWS Batch](https://aws.amazon.com/batch/) compute environment and queues required for the deployment of Nextflow pipelines.